 Graduates of these MBA and pharmacy administration programs are prepared for managerial, sales, and marketing careers in the health care industry.
 Potential employers can include:

 - Pharmaceutical advertising firms

 - Biotech firms

 Employment Outlook and Salary Information

-The BLS includes pharmaceutical sales reps among wholesale and manufacturing sales representatives of technical and scientific products.
-From 2012-2022, this group of professionals is expected to experience a 10% job growth.
-According to PayScale.com, pharmaceutical sales representatives made a median wage of $67,146 as of July 2015.
+The U.S. Bureau of Labor Statistics (BLS) includes pharmaceutical sales reps among wholesale and manufacturing sales representatives of technical and scientific products.
+From 2014-2024, this group of professionals is expected to experience a 7% job growth.
+According to PayScale.com, pharmaceutical sales representatives made a median wage of $68,414 as of January 2016.

 Prospective sales reps who'd like to get an edge in the job field can pursue the Certified National Pharmaceutical Representative (CNPR) designation from the National Association of Pharmaceutical Sales Representatives.
 This voluntary certification is available to candidates who pass a written exam.

 Those interested in the sale of pharmaceuticals have many different education paths to choose from.
 In general, a bachelor's degree in pharmaceutical sciences, health sciences or chemistry may prepare students for entry level employment, but many go on to earn an MBA or M.S. degree.